Operation Type

 Accuracy and Disclaimer

-Performance projections are estimates based on the inputs provided.
-Actual cattle performance depends on genetics, health status, weather, feed quality, management, and many other factors.
+Performance projections are estimates based on typical industry averages for the operation type selected.
+Actual cattle performance depends on genetics, health status at purchase, weather conditions, forage quality, management, and many other factors.
 Cattle markets are volatile and prices can change significantly during the feeding period.
-This tool is for planning purposes only.
-Consult your livestock marketing advisor, extension beef specialist, or feed nutritionist for operation-specific recommendations.
+Interest rates and feed costs are 2026 estimates.
+This tool is for planning and decision-making purposes only.
+Consult your livestock marketing advisor, extension beef specialist, or livestock nutritionist for operation-specific recommendations.

 Conclusion